China reports 2 new COVID deaths as some restrictions eased

-(AP) — China on Sunday reported two additional deaths from COVID-19 as some cities move cautiously to ease anti-pandemic restrictions amid increasingly vocal public frustration over the measures.
+HONG KONG (AP) — China on Sunday reported two additional deaths from COVID-19 as some cities move cautiously to ease anti-pandemic restrictions following increasingly vocal public frustrations.

 The National Health Commission said one death was reported each in the provinces of Shandong and Sichuan.
 No information was given about the ages of the victims or whether they had been fully vaccinated.

-While nine in 10 Chinese have been vaccinated, only 66 percent of people over 80 have gotten one shot, while 40 percent have received a booster, according to the commission.
-It said 86 percent of people over 60 are vaccinated.
+While nine in 10 Chinese have been vaccinated, only 66% of people over 80 have gotten one shot while 40% have received a booster, according to the commission.
+It said 86% of people over 60 are vaccinated.

 Yet, an outpouring of public anger appears to have prompted authorities to lift some of the more onerous restrictions, even as they say the “zero-COVID” strategy — which aims to isolate every infected person — is still in place.